This page created 28 Dec 2007

 There were no children of John Jones and Mary White.

 There are several report options to modify these statements, which apply to everyone in the report.
-A new feature introduced in TMG 7 allows the user to construct a custom statement for each couple.
-The following sections describe how the new feature works, and provides some tips on how to use it.
+A special Tag – NarrativeChildren – allows the user to construct a custom statement for each couple, or even to suppress that statement entirely.
+The following sections describe how this feature works and provides some tips on how to use it.

 By default, the statement which introduces the list of children takes the following form: